climacell/devops-challenge/README.md

 ![ClimaCell](https://climacell.ussl.co/wp-content/uploads/2019/03/CC-logo-base-black-w_blue-icon-300.png "ClimaCell")

-# DevOps Challenge

-## Taking a Service to Production
+# Taking a Service to Production

 This challenge goal is simple - build a full build, deploy and monitor pipeline for a service.
 It will allow you understand the challenges we face everyday, and to demonstrate your skills.